 Another good: many different alters e-mail Dr. Fletcher requesting emergency appointments.
 They are seeking help.
 They’re not evil.

 During the movie, the audience actually chuckled playfully in reaction to Hedwig, one of the alters who is a nine-year-old boy but of course in the body of the adult character.
 To me, this is a very good sign.
 It shows that people really saw Hedwig as a child, separate from the kidnapper.
 Maybe in this regard, Split helps people connect with people who have DID.

 Split is a thriller.
-Thrillers must scare, and to do so this movie uses a mental illness.
+Thrillers must scare, and to do so this movie uses DID, mental illness.